Bogro/phone_email_verifier/README.md

 # PHONE & EMAIL Verifier

 ## Description
- Validation of the email or international or local telephone number.
+ Validation of the email and international or local telephone number.

 ## Install